-There are several education benefits available to dependents of veterans as well as surviving family members of deceased veterans.
+There are several education benefits available to dependents of active duty members and veterans as well as surviving family members of deceased veterans.
 Ranging from scholarships to totally free school, these benefits are often overlooked.

 Department of Defense